-- When completing the Common App, students will be ask if they have received any help from an organization to complete their college application.
+- When completing the Common App, students will be asked if they have received any help from an organization to complete their college application.
 We want colleges to know that Future 5 assisted them in this process.
-This question is under the heading of Education, and also on the tab labeled Community Based Organizations.
-Because Future 5 is not a national organization, it is not listed.
-We have our students check off "other" and fill in "Future 5" as the organization.
-We have the students use Rachel's contact information.
-They fill in Rachel Dewey, rdewey@futurefive.org and the Future 5 office number, (203) 358-8787. - In the Common App, the students will most likely want to list Future 5 as an activity.
-Because Future 5 addresses many topics, they select "Other Club/Activity."
+This question is under the heading of Education, and on the tab labeled Community Based Organizations.
+Future 5 is listed and available to select.
+We have the students use Karen's contact information or that of their coach.
+They fill in Karen Stuart, kstuart@futurefive.org and the Future 5 office number, (203) 356-5722. - In the Common App, the students will most likely want to list Future 5 as an activity.
+Because Future 5 addresses many topics, they select "other club/activity."
 When asked to describe Future 5, students can use the following description: